On this page:

-The Garden of Eden ecovillage lies in the midst of the of the suburban sprawl known as the Dallas Fort Worth Metroplex, just on the border of Arlington and Kennedale.
-Only minutes from the freeway, it feels like another world here.
+The Garden of Eden ecovillage lies in the midst of the of the suburban sprawl of the Dallas-Fort Worth Metroplex, on the border of Arlington and Kennedale.
+While it is only minutes from the freeway, it feels like another world here!

 Upon arriving, one is greeted by fresh country air blooming with the smell of soil and fresh herbs.
-Mature trees frame the sky, and the eye stretches out over a vast open garden that dominates the front section of the three and a half acre lot.
+Mature trees frame the sky, and the eye stretches out over a vast garden that dominates the front section of the 3.5 acre lot.

 Life in the GOE is a beautiful balance of modern technology and a sustainable lifestyle.